 Know the content on the WASSCE / WAEC syllabus

 There is a possibility your teacher or textbook may not cover every topic in the WASSCE / WAEC syllabus.

-It’s left to you to know which topics need to be covered prior to the exam.
+It’s up to you to know which topics need to be covered prior to the exam.